psankar/network-monitor/README.md

 # Usage Instruction
 We will run 4 instances of the Minions to simulate 4 machines in the network and will run one instance of the API Server.
 ```
+Minion$ # Launch the Minion servers
 Minion$ PORT=9000 go run Minion.go
 Minion$ PORT=9001 go run Minion.go
 Minion$ PORT=9002 go run Minion.go
 Minion$ PORT=9003 go run Minion.go

+APIServer$ # Launch the APIServer
 APIServer$ go run APIServer.go

+$ # Make a sample HTTP Request
 $ curl --header "Content-Type: application/json" \
   --request POST \
   --data '{